Waxing Crescent on

 Moon before descending node

-12 days after ascending node on 8 November 2093 at 15:46 in ♋ Cancer.
-The Moon is located north of the ecliptic over the following day, until the lunar orbit crosses from North to South in descending node on 22 November 2093 at 07:46 in ♑ Capricorn.
+12 days after ascending node on 8 November 2093 at 15:46 in ♋ Cancer the Moon is positioned north of the ecliptic over the following day until the lunar crosses the ecliptic again from North to South in descending node on 22 November 2093 at 07:46 in ♑ Capricorn.

 Moon at southern standstill

 At 22:15 the Moon is meeting its standstill point to reach South declination of ∠-22.406°.
-Over the next 13 days the lunar orbit is going to extend northward to face maximum declination of ∠22.462° at the point of next standstill in ♋ Cancer on 5 December 2093 at 10:39.
+Over the upcoming 13 days the lunar orbit is going to tilt northward to face maximum declination of ∠22.462° at the point of next northern standstill in ♋ Cancer on 5 December 2093 at 10:39.

 Syzygy in 11 days